devland/waveFiller/readme.md

   minWorkerLoad: 100, // minimum number of shore pixels, if more are available, to be assigned to a web worker
   maxWorkerLoad: 200, // maximum number of shore pixels to be assigned to a worker (set to 0 to disable)
   computeAhead: true, // set to true to compute upcoming frames before current frame is done for faster overall rendering; warning: wave is no longer an advancing circle when filling large areas
-  record: false, // set this to true to enable undo, redo & playback functionality
+  record: false, // set this to true to enable undo, redo & play functionality
   libraryPath: '../', // path to library directory relative to current context
   silent: false // set to true to disable console logs });